 One thing that was left out of your discussion (no doubt due to time and focus constraints) is the tremendous pressure non-immigrant Chinese face with respect to college entrance exams.
 The rate of teen suicides must be very high in China, and is most likely a state secret.
 Tiger parents are not strictly an overseas phenomenon.

-January 16, 2011
+said on January 16, 2011

 As choulao9 and geroi point out, it seems as if the book isn't as radical as the editorial and we've all been successfully trolled by the WSJ.
 That said, I find it interesting that most of the China-trolling I read in the US press rolls the other way, being very pro-American and anti-China ("the China threat", etc.)